beloslavamalakova/dbl_1/README.md

 ### Testing of the results:
 We tested both with manually labeled data and with an already existing dataset on Kaggle: https://www.kaggle.com/datasets/crowdflower/twitter-airline-sentiment/data
-The notebook for testing is Manual_eval_sample.ipynb
+The notebook for testing is Evaluation.ipynb

 ### demo.py